vijayvulava/geochem/_sources/51RedoxRxn.md

 While, $\ce{O2}$ is gaining $\ce{e-}$ to become $\ce{O^2-}$ and is reduced.
 ```

-It is often convenient to represent "half" of a redox reaction - the oxidation half or the reduction half.
+Representing "half" of a redox reaction is often convenient - the oxidation half or the reduction half.
 Reactions that only show the oxidation or reduction of an element are called half reactions.
-Half-reactions are helpful in balancing redox reactions.
+Half reactions help balance redox reactions.

 ```{dropdown} Example: Oxidation and reduction half-reactions